CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions-with-VRF-Route-Leaking.md

 ## Verify and Examine Route Leaking

+To verify route targets leaked into each VRF, and to examine BGP and routing tables for each VRF, run the following commands on the border leaf switches.

 {{< tabs "TabID290 ">}}
 {{< tab "border01 ">}}

-To verify route targets leaked into each VRF, run the following command on the border leaf.

 <div class=scroll>